INDEX OF THE MATERIALS PROVIDED ON THIS SITE

 OWN WORK == this section consists chiefly

-work* (along with some of *S. R. Faruqi's
+work* (along with extensive access to *S. R. Faruqi's

-work*), most of which is provided on this site
+work* in English); most texts are provided on this site

-more or less the way it was published.
+more or less the way they were published.
 Some sections

 are online creations, however: